contracourse/blogpage/content/docs/bart.md

 ## Approach

-In this post I will use the R Package "***bartMachine"*** demonstrate the effectiveness of BART. ***bartMachine*** provides some interesting diagnostic features which I will describe later.
-I will have drawn some sample data from the FRED database and I'm trying to develop a model for predicting the SPY based on some underlying economic data.
+In this post I will use the R Package “bartMachine” demonstrate the effectiveness of BART. bartMachine provides some interesting diagnostic features which I will describe later.
+I have gathered monthly economic data from FRED in order to forecast the SPY.
+I’m trying to develop a model for predicting the SPY based on some underlying economic data.
 Finally, I will compare the BART algorithm with the most common gradient boosting algorithm.
+My dataset can be seen as below starting from 2001 till end of 2022; the SPY is the predictive variable \\(\hat{y}\\) with the remaining independent variables \\(x\\).

 ```{r snippetName, echo=F}
 > str(data)